dret/HTML5-overview/README.md

 * [Touch Events](http://www.w3.org/TR/touch-events "The Touch Events specification defines a set of low-level events that represent one or more points of contact with a touch-sensitive surface, and changes of those points with respect to the surface and any DOM elements displayed upon it (e.g. for touch screens) or associated with it (e.g. for drawing tablets without displays).
 It also addresses pen-tablet devices, such as drawing tablets, with consideration toward stylus capabilities.")
 * [Web Storage](http://www.w3.org/TR/webstorage "This specification defines an API for persistent data storage of key-value pair data in Web clients.")

-Proposed Recommendations (2 Specs)
+Proposed Recommendations (3 Specs)
 ----------------

+* [Cross-Origin Resource Sharing](http://www.w3.org/TR/cors "This document defines a mechanism to enable client-side cross-origin requests.
+Specifications that enable an API to make cross-origin requests to resources can use the algorithms defined by this specification.
+If such an API is used on http://example.org resources, a resource on http://hello-world.example can opt in using the mechanism described by this specification (e.g., specifying Access-Control-Allow-Origin: http://example.org as response header), which would allow that resource to be fetched cross-origin from http://example.org.")
 * [Performance Timeline](http://www.w3.org/TR/performance-timeline "This specification defines an interface for web applications to access timing information related to navigation and elements.")
 * [User Timing](http://www.w3.org/TR/user-timing "This specification defines an interface to help web developers measure the performance of their applications by giving them access to high precision timestamps.")

-Candidate Recommendations (15 Specs)
+Candidate Recommendations (14 Specs)
 ----------------

 * [Ambient Light Events](http://www.w3.org/TR/ambient-light "This specification defines a means to receive events that correspond to a light sensor detecting the presence of a light.")
 * [Battery Status Event Specification](http://www.w3.org/TR/battery-status "This specification defines a new DOM event type that provides information about the battery status of the hosting device and associated auxiliary devices.")
-* [Cross-Origin Resource Sharing](http://www.w3.org/TR/cors "This document defines a mechanism to enable client-side cross-origin requests.
-Specifications that enable an API to make cross-origin requests to resources can use the algorithms defined by this specification.
-If such an API is used on http://example.org resources, a resource on http://hello-world.example can opt in using the mechanism described by this specification (e.g., specifying Access-Control-Allow-Origin: http://example.org as response header), which would allow that resource to be fetched cross-origin from http://example.org.")
 * [HTML Canvas 2D Context](http://www.w3.org/TR/2dcontext "This specification defines the 2D Context for the HTML canvas element.
 The 2D Context provides objects, methods, and properties to draw and manipulate graphics on a canvas drawing surface.")
 * [HTML Media Capture](http://www.w3.org/TR/html-media-capture "This specification defines HTML form enhancements that provide access to the audio, image and video capture capabilities of the device.")
 * [HTML5 Web Messaging](http://www.w3.org/TR/webmessaging "This specification defines two mechanism for communicating between browsing contexts in HTML documents.")